|

 ride from Foxwoods Resort Casino, which is a major destination.
 If you

-get to Foxwoods, it's easy to get a taxi for the short ride over to the
+get to Foxwoods, it's easy to get a taxi or Uber for the short ride over to the

 camp.
 To get to Foxwoods, go to the Foxwoods website and at the bottom is a